Converg3nce/matic-docs/docs/develop/plasma-using-metamask.md

 Withdrawal of funds is initiated from Matic Network.
 A checkpoint interval of 30 mins(For testnets wait for ~10 minutes) is set, where all the blocks on the Matic block layer are validated since the last checkpoint.
 Once the checkpoint is submitted to the mainchain ERC20 contract, an NFT Exit (ERC721) token is created of equivalent value.
 Users need to wait for a 7 day challenge period (For testnets wait for ~5 minutes for).
 Once the challenge period is complete, the withdrawn funds can be claimed back to your ERC20 account from the mainchain contract using a process-exit procedure.Make sure the ethereum network is selected in metamask.
 The burn hash obtained after burning of tokens is given as an argument.

-During deposit of ERC20 tokens providers are specified as below
+During deposit of ERC20 tokens, providers are specified as below

 `maticProvider: maticprovider`